Wrecked256/socketio/README.md

-# socketio
+# SocketIO
-# A basic Chat application build on Socket.io
+A basic Chat application built on SocketIO
-# Origional files can be found here http://socket.io
+Origional files can be found here http://socket.io
-# Edited By Wrecked256
+See it in action <a href="wrecked256.xyz/socketio">here</a>